 Sales Leadership Techniques To Tell if You Have Realistic Sales Targets

-Sales strategy accounts for 31% of the difference between high and low performing sales teams.
+Our organizational alignment research found that sales strategy accounts for 31% of the difference between high and low performing sales teams.
 Setting realistic sales targets that drive higher performance is no easy task.
 Do not ask for too much or too little if you want your sales team to perform at their peak.

 Goal Setting Psychology

-If you want to raise the performance level of your solution selling team, you need to find a happy medium between goals that are actually achievable and those that cannot be reached.
+If you want to raise the performance level of your solution selling team, you need to find a happy medium between sales goals that are actually achievable and those that cannot be reached.

 Some sales leaders mistakenly believe that consistently higher sales targets lead to consistently higher sales.
-Others feel pressure to come up with forecasts that will look good to investors.
+Others feel sales pressure to come up with forecasts that will look good to executives and investors.
 And others just incrementally increase last year’s numbers to fit the current year budget projection without much data to substantiate them.